-In recent years, Belmont Abbey has championed religious liberty in disputes with the federal government.
+In recent years, Belmont Abbey has championed religious freedom in disputes with the federal government.
 When the Equal Employment Opportunity Commission ruled that the College had to include coverage for contraception in its employee health insurance plan, the College’s leaders refused to compromise the College’s Catholic mission.
 In 2011, the College was the first of many religious organizations to sue the Obama administration over its health insurance mandate affecting both employees and students.
 President Bill Thierfelder has testified before Congress on religious freedom concerns.

 The leadership of Abbot Placid Solari, O.S.B., and Dr. Thierfelder has been inspiring.
 Abbot Solari has led the monastery since 1999 and is a former president and dean of the College.
 Dr. Thierfelder has been president since 2004, bringing a wide range of experiences as a businessman, sports psychologist, former college All-American high jumper, and Olympian.

 “As a small community, we have an intentional focus of trying to have monks directly involved in the College,” said Abbot Solari.
 “The presence of the monks in the school is the best way to impart the image we want for the College.”